 The boxes below describe different aspects of an article to address when deciding whether or not to use them for different research projects.
 The first box describes techniques to determine whether something is scholarly or not.
 Many assignments require scholarly you use scholarly articles and this will help you find them.
 The second box describes how to determine if a scholarly article is empirical, another common requirement.
 The last box will help you determine credibility and relevance of each article.
+If you need more assistance, please contact me using the information in my profile or reach out to Milner's reference desk.

 This work by North Carolina State University Libraries is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 The original video can be found at the NC State Library site.